akarande777/d-forest/README.md

 console.log(res2);
 // { name: 'product22', active: true }

-// this is useful when you know that the object you want to find is a leaf
+// it is useful when you know that the object you want to find is a leaf
 // it has better performance over "findNode" as it skips unnecessary comparisons
 // note that every leaf is a node but not every node is a leaf
 ````